Colimit-Based Composition of High-Level Computing Devices: Categories of Computons and Computon Morphisms

 \subsection{Colimit Constructions}

-In the theory of computons, complex embeddings can be built out of ``elementary'' colimits, namely coproduct and pushout.
+In the theory of computons, complex embeddings can be built out of ``elementary'' finite colimits, namely coproduct and pushout.
 Coproduct is simply the disjoint union of computon components, which gives rise to a composite structure that puts two computons side-by-side (see Definition \ref{def:coproduct}).
 Pushout is the square complement of a span of computon morphisms, which merges two computons into a composite according to the instructions given by the span (see Definition \ref{def:pushout}).
-In \cite{arellanes_compositional_2024}, we showed that pushouts can only be formed if a span satisfies the restrictions from Definition \ref{def:pushable-span} and that the category of computons has all coproducts (see Theorem \ref{th:pushable-pushout-cat}).
+In \cite{arellanescompositional2026}, we showed that pushouts can only be formed if a span satisfies the restrictions from Definition \ref{def:pushable-span} and that a category of computons has all coproducts (see Theorem \ref{th:pushable-pushout-cat}).
+In the same work, we also showed that both coproduct and pushout satisfy the required universal properties in a computon category. \begin{definition}[Coproduct] In a computon category over a set $\underline{n}$ of types and a set $B$ of computing devices, the coproduct ${\lambda_1+\lambda_2}$ of $\lambda_1$ and $\lambda_2$ is given by the following diagram of finite sets and total functions: